Moist Carrot Cake Recipe. This old fashioned cake with walnuts and raisins, was popular, circa 1957.

 I received this Carrot Cake Recipe from my supervisor at Southern Bell Telephone Company (now Bell South) in 1958.

 No frosting was included with the recipe.
 I thought it was because the cake was more like a torte than a layer cake.

-That's when I first saw it in print.
+in 1969.
+That is when I first saw it in print.